astartha82/jquery-scrollbox/README.md

+# This is a fork of [jQuery Scrollbox](http://wmh.github.io/jquery-scrollbox/)

+This plugin is modified to serve my needs.
+I needed to have a limited scrollable tab view.

 # [jQuery Scrollbox](http://wmh.github.io/jquery-scrollbox/)

 jQuery Scrollbox is a lightweight plugin that enables you to scroll a list of html elements (text, image, etc...) like a carousel slider or traditional marquee.